 The exhibit features silver mylar balloons that are pill-shaped.
 The balloons represented the pills that surrounded anyone who was diagnosed with AIDS at the time and how they eventually fully encapsulated their life.

 At the start of the display, the mylar balloons were filled with helium.
 The helium would weaken and decrease over time, leading to the balloons falling from the ceiling to the floor.
-The falling balloons represent how the pills were a temporary solution and that there was no research into the root cause of the AIDS crisis or how to fix it.
+The falling balloons represent how the pills were a temporary solution and that no research was conducted into the root cause of the AIDS crisis or how to fix it.

-Visitors of the exhibit are encouraged to take any fallen balloons home with them.
+The exhibit visitors are encouraged to take any fallen balloons home with them.
 This may seem odd since that means the exhibit disappears over time, but the removed balloons are meant to portray the lives lost to AIDS and how people disappeared due to the crisis.

 In 1994, Partz and Zontal passed away due to complications from AIDS, and General Idea became inactive.
 Guests at the Museum of Modern Art can find the Magi© Bullet exhibit on the 4th floor of the museum.